29 Things a 2000s Kid Will Never Understand

 Adults used to think it was cute when little kids pretended to smoke or chew with fake bubblegum tobacco products.
 Then we learned about lung cancer.
 Yeah, maybe it’s best this one went away.

 Some video stores used fines to remind you to rewind the VHS tapes before you returned them while others just guilted you into being a good renter with their cheery stickers.
 Either way, it meant you spent endless hours (fine: minutes) jamming the rewind button hoping to make it go faster.

 The horror of an unspooled cassette

 There was nothing more horrifying than putting your favorite cassette tape into the player, punching play, and hearing the garbled screech of the machine eating it.
 If you were very careful—and very patient—you could pull it out and careful tape it back together before winding it back up with a pencil.
-Maybe you were listening to one of your favorite 90s bands whose hits you’re still enjoying.

 Looking up information in an encyclopedia

 School children with a report due on Monday often spent the weekend with a table full of open encyclopedias.
 Upside: They were more accurate than Wikipedia.
 Downside: You only got one measly paragraph on the Boer Wars to work with and it was the exact same one everyone else was using.
 Or you gave up and just used the giant volumes to hold up your blanket fort.